NataliaVelasquez18/Pewlett_Hackard/README.md

 In the ERD_and_queries folder you can find the Entity_Relationship_Diagram.sql file.
 You will use Visual Studio Code to open the file and see the table relationships and data types of each column in our 6 tables.

-%%%picture of our file open with VScode

-If you are a more of a visual person and would like to visualize the table relationships graphically before we create our database, go to [Quick DBD](https://www.quickdatabasediagrams.com/) website and click **try the app**.
-The editor will open in the same page, **click exit tour**, then **select all the text** on the left hand side of the panel and delete it.
+If you are a more of a visual person and would like to visualize the table relationships graphically before we create our database, go to [Quick DBD](https://www.quickdatabasediagrams.com/) website, click the "Try the App" button shown in the following image to get started.
+You don't need to create an account to make your first diagram.

-%%%% image of the deleted text
+try app image

+The next screen is the text editor.
+Because it's your first visit, the text editor will have a sample ERD already in place, plus an option to tour the app and accept the website's cookies.
+Click the "Got it!" button to dismiss the message about cookies and go ahead and skip the tour.

+skip tour image

+Instead of altering the sample, we'll go ahead and delete the text in the text editor to clear the canvas for our own use.

+%%%% empty tex editor

-After this, **paste** the content of the Entity_Relationship_Diagram.sql file into the editor and on the right hand side, you will be able to see graphically the 6 tables and its respective relationships.
-You can drag to spread the tables as you like in case they show overlaping each other.
+Copy the content of the Entity_Relationship_Diagram.sql file and paste it on the text editor.
+The flow chart will update revealing the connections between the tables.

-%%%% image of the tables on Quick DBD
+flow chart image

 ---